JabariD/alltime-nfl-roster-generator/docs/milestones.md

 ---

-👉 Question for you: do you want me to **draft the code for Milestone 2 (build the player index script)** so you can immediately grab the master pool of \~27k players from PFR?
-That’s the key unlock before you can do anything else.
+👉 Question for you: do you want me to **draft the code for Milestone 2 (build the player index script)** so you can immediately grab the master pool of \~27k+ players from nflverse-data?
+That's the key unlock before you can do anything else.

+**Note:** Using nflverse-data instead of PFR scraping respects data usage policies while providing comprehensive, regularly-updated NFL datasets including player biographical info, rosters, combine data, and draft history.